Hong Kong police arrest defiant Tiananmen vigil leaders | Law-Order

 Hong Kong police on Wednesday arrested four leaders of the group that organised the city's annual Tiananmen Square commemorations after they refused to cooperate in a national security investigation, the group said.

-The Hong Kong Alliance in Support of Patriotic Democratic Movements of China had openly challenged the enforcement of a 14-month-old national security law, saying police were arbitrarily labelling pro-democracy organizations as foreign agents.
+The Hong Kong Alliance in Support of Patriotic Democratic Movements of China had openly challenged the enforcement of a 14-month-old national security law, saying police were arbitrarily labeling pro-democracy organizations as foreign agents.

 Chow Hang-tung, one of the four arrested and a vice-chair of the alliance, began a series of posts on Facebook shortly before 7 am, starting with two Facebook livestreams during which she says that some people have been ringing the doorbell.
 Chow, a lawyer, appears to be in her office, and muffled shouting could be heard in the background.